catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 * Public data collection systematically erases Southwest Asian / North African (SWANA) people by grouping them as White, though many do not identify that way.
 In addition, inconsistent definitions of SWANA lead to questions around data reliability and comparisons.

-* Other datasets, such as American Community Survey Public Use Microdata (PUMS) include rich detail allowing us to calculate statistics for our standard RACE COUNTS race/ethnicity groupings.
+* Other datasets, such as American Community Survey Public Use Microdata Sample (PUMS) include rich detail allowing us to calculate statistics for our standard RACE COUNTS race/ethnicity groupings.

 Reliability of data is often low for groups that have smaller populations such as American Indian / Alaska Natives due to data collectors having inadequate sample sizes.
 As a result, we do our best to strike a balance between including data for as many groups as possible, while also only presenting statistics that we are confident are strong enough for advocacy and policymaking.
 At times, this may mean that we suppress data for one or more groups.